Hazelhuangup/FSP_RawReads_Processing/README.md

 The workflow was designed to process hundreds of samples in parallel.

-Please cite the URL or DOI (10.5281/zenodo.17608339) if you use this workflow in a paper.

 - [Nextflow workflow: FSP_RawReads_Processing](#nextflow-workflow-fsp_rawreads_processing)
   - [Overview](#overview)
     - [Input & Output](#input--output)